-Hagino Noriko works with a technique called hagiawase, metal forging and heat welding, which she learned from Living National Treasure Sekiya Shirō (1907-1994).
-Intrigued by Sekiya’s works, Hagino became an apprentice in Sekiya’s studio upon graduating from Musashino Art Junior College.
+Hagino Noriko uses a technique metal-forging and heat-welding technique known as hagiawase, a method she learned from Living National Treasure Sekiya Shirō (1907-1994).
+After graduating from Musashino Art Junior College, Hagino apprenticed for Sekiya Shirō.
 From the inception of her design to the arduous process of hammering metal, Hagino takes almost six months to complete each project.
 She uses the natural hues of the metals as colors to create fluid patterns on her work, silver becoming white, copper becoming red, and an alloy of a mix of gold and copper becoming gold.

 2016-2018 Asia Week, New York, US

 2017 The 20th Mokichi Okada Award, MOA Museum of Art, Shizuoka, Japan

 The 64th Japan Traditional Kōgei Exhibition, Tokyo, Japan